leminhtuan2015/Today-I-Learn/game_engine_unity/unity_script.md

   * A button may have a Unity Script itself
   * A image may have a Unity Script itself

-* **Android app or IOS app have Lifecycle for each Activity or ViewController but Unity have Lifecycle for each UI component**
+* **Android app or IOS app each Activity or ViewController have a Lifecycle**
+* **Unity app each Unity Script have a Lifecycle, each Unity Script belong to an Unity UI component**

 * https://docs.unity3d.com/Manual/ExecutionOrder.html